-One reason why this design has become the preferred layout for modern cars is because it is inherently efficient in terms of packaging and space utilization.
-A front-drive car doesn’t need a longitudinal transmission, driveshaft, or rear differential, all of which are necessary for rear-wheel and some all-wheel drive cars.
+One reason why this design has become the preferred layout for modern cars is because it is inherently fuel efficient while offering more cost-effective packaging and superior space utilization.
+A front-drive car doesn’t need a longitudinal transmission, driveshaft, or rear differential, all of which are necessary for rear-wheel drive as well as some all-wheel drive cars.
 By eliminating these components you can have a flat interior floor and a lower cargo hold.
 The result is a roomier cabin, lighter weight and lower energy/drivetrain losses between the engine and driven wheels.

-FWD is also a safer option than rear-wheel drive, the reason being its behavior at the limits of grip and traction and control.
-If you lose control in a rear-drive car, it means that the rear tires broke traction - in other words, more power was sent to the tires than they could handle.
+FWD is also a safer option than rear-wheel drive (RWD), the reason being its behavior at the limits of grip.
+If you lose control in a rear-drive car, it usually means the rear tires lost traction - in other words, more power was sent to the tires than they could handle.
 At that point the tires lose their grip and start sliding.
-During such a slide the front end gets light and the rear end can come around quickly, resulting in oversteer and a full 360-degree spin, if you’re not careful.
-(For more details on the differences between RWD and FWD, click here.)
+During such a slide the rear end gets light and can come around quickly, resulting in oversteer and a full 360-degree spin, if you’re not careful, though the standard traction control on modern cars can sometimes prevent this.

-None of this is the case with front-wheel drive.
-In most instances, a front-drive car that is shoved into a corner too fast succumbs to understeer - a condition in which the car turns less than you’d like, known as understeer.
+This scenario is far less likely with front-wheel drive.
+In most instances, a front-drive car that enters a corner too fast succumbs to understeer - a condition in which the car turns less than you’d like.
 When it happens it feels like you’re plowing into a corner.
 For anyone who isn’t a race car driver, this is the easier situation to deal with, as there’s no risk that the rear end will snap around and send you spinning.

-Compared to all-wheel drive, FWD will return better fuel economy in just about every instance.
-With less heavy componentry to tote around and less mechanical parts to send power through, the front-drive car will usually eke out an extra one or two miles per gallon compared to its equivalent all-wheel drive model.
+Compared to all-wheel drive, a front-wheel drive vehicle will return better fuel economy in just about every instance.
+With less heavy componentry to tote around and fewer mechanical parts to send power through, the front-drive car will usually eke out an extra one or two miles per gallon compared to its equivalent all-wheel drive model.

 If there are any faults with front-wheel drive, it’s with issues concerning grip and performance.
 Take the dreaded phenomenon of torque steer, for instance.
-Ever mash the throttle of front-drive car, only to feel the steering wheel seemingly get yanked out of your hands as the car made a beeline for the road shoulder?
+Ever mash the throttle of a front-wheel-drive car, only to feel the steering wheel seemingly get yanked out of your hands as the car makes a beeline for the edge of the road?
 That’s torque steer.
-It can plague high-performance front-drive cars and is a main reason for why there’s not many 300-plus horsepower front-drive cars on the road.
+It can plague high-performance front-drive cars and is the primary reason for why there’s relatively few 300-plus horsepower front-drive cars on the road.

-Another reason high-performance and front-drive don’t play well together is handling characteristics.
+Another reason high-performance and front-wheel drive don’t play well together is handling characteristics.
 That safer handling we mentioned earlier?
 Great for your mainstream crossover, but not so ideal for a sports car.
-More natural handling is found on all-wheel drive and rear-wheel drive cars.
+More neutral handling is found on all-wheel drive and rear-wheel drive cars.

 And a word about grip.
-Yes, it’s been said time and again that front-wheel drive is superior to rear-wheel drive in the snow, and this is true.
+Yes, it’s been said time and again that front-wheel drive is superior to rear-wheel drive in the snow and in slippery conditions, and this is true.
 But that doesn’t mean front-drive is totally unflappable.
 You can certainly get a front-drive car to spin its tires in an unplowed parking lot, even with the weight of the motor pushing down on the front tires.
-A FWD car will not be as grippy or as surefooted in the snow as an all-wheel drive car.
+A FWD car will not offer as much grip or feel as sure footed in the snow as an all-wheel drive car.

 Most sedans and crossovers that are running AWD use what’s called a part-time system; this means that the all-wheel drive only kicks in when necessary.
 The rest of the time the system sends all the power to the front wheels in most cases (or sometimes the rear wheels, as in the case of the Dodge Challenger).
 If the car senses that the front tires are spinning or slipping, it prompts the dormant rear wheels to get to work.

-Some systems, like that found in Subaru models, use a full-time AWD system.
+Some AWD options, like that found in Subaru models, use a full-time AWD system.
 As the name implies, power is always sent to all four wheels regardless of conditions.
-In times when the weather does get nasty, the system may alter the power distribution between the four wheels.
+In times when weather conditions get nasty, the system may alter the power distribution between the four wheels.
 Full-time AWD is also found on performance cars; the Nissan GT-R, for instance, uses such a system to achieve its sub-3-second 0-60 mph time.

 Be it a full-time or part-time system, better traction is the calling card of any AWD vehicle.
 It’s easier than it looks to get a two-wheel drive car in a situation where both driven wheels are spinning to no avail.
-That won’t be so quick to happen with an AWD vehicle; give all four wheels some power and odds are one of them has some grip to work with.
+That won’t be so quick to happen with an AWD vehicle; the engine powers both the front and rear axles, and odds are one of them has some grip to work with.
 This significantly lessens - though doesn’t eliminate - the chance of getting stuck somewhere or sliding out of control.

 Out on the road, an all-wheel drive car will also have better grip during cornering, be it wet or dry conditions.
-And it’s always useful on trail, where rutted forest service roads or knotty two-tracks can make for some hairy approaches to the trailhead.
+And it’s always useful on an off-road trail, where rutted forest service roads or knotty two-tracks can make for some dicey approaches to the trailhead.

 One of the unfortunate side effects of AWD is the sense of false confidence it can provide.
 Yes, it can help get you rolling from a stop during bad weather.
 But it will not let you stop any faster.
 It’s easy to get goaded into a false security as you trundle down an unplowed road in your AWD-equipped Honda CR-V or Toyota RAV4, but if you have to start braking you’ll be no better off than anyone else on the road, whether they have AWD or not.

-Also, don’t confuse AWD with four-wheel drive.
-Sometimes people use the terminology interchangeably, but there’s major differences between the two systems: don’t expect to follow a Jeep Wrangler into the mountains with your Subaru Forester.
+Also, don’t confuse AWD with four-wheel drive vehicles.
+Sometimes people use the terminology interchangeably, but there are major differences between the two systems: don’t expect to follow a Jeep Wrangler into the mountains with your Subaru Forester.
 AWD cars can only handle light-duty off-road pursuits, as they are lighter and lower than vehicles with four-wheel drive systems found in more rugged SUVs and pickup trucks.
 If you plan on doing regular off-roading, a 4wd system will better suit your needs.

 As always, the answer depends, particularly with where you live.
 A buyer in Duluth, MN with regular and heavy snowfall would benefit more from an all-wheel drive vehicle than a buyer in Atlanta, GA.
 Generally, the demarcation point where all-wheel drive is not really needed lies along the southern edge of the snow belt.

 Yet that doesn’t mean you must buy AWD if you live in a place where snow and ice make a yearly appearance.
-If you live up north but really don’t find yourself ever leaving the pavement, winter tires are an excellent alternative.
+If you live up north but really don’t find yourself ever leaving the pavement, a set of winter tires is an excellent alternative.
 In fact, a front-drive car with four winter tires will be better in most winter road conditions than an all-wheel drive car running a set of all-season tires.
 And if you live in an area that regularly has light snow, front-wheel drive will likely be sufficient.